 Millennials comprise a significant portion of the job force now.
 However, retaining them has proven to be a challenge for employers worldwide.
 In our study, it was seen that 60% of millennials were open to better job opportunities, while 21% have changed jobs in the previous year itself.
 These trends lead to millennials being labelled as the “job-hopping” generation.

 Reasons for leaving a job can range from mismatch of talent and employee interest, insufficiency in support, or lack of growth opportunities in the professional space.
 However, businesses can make efforts to turn this trend and retain talented employees by initiating structural changes.

 Retention Starts Before Placement

 While recruiting, try to look beyond professional qualities in employees.
 Long tenures at previous jobs can provide insight into the loyalty of employees.
-Employee referral programs can also become a method to gauge whether a potential employee might fit in or not in the company culture, since they drive the culture.
+Employee referral programs can also become a method to gauge whether a potential employee might fit in or not in the company culture since they drive the culture.

 Employees as Investment Opportunities

 Your concern for employees does not end with their recruitment.
 It is the responsibility of the company to invest in the career of the employees.
 They feel valued when presented with opportunities for educational advancement and ongoing training.
-Our study shows that 80% employees believe that high-skills training is a significant benefit.
+Our study shows that 80% of employees believe that high-skills training is a significant benefit.

-Investment in employees is not only limited to their professional growth, rather managers should also be concerned about employees as individuals.
+Investment in employees is not only limited to their professional growth, rather, managers should also be concerned about employees as individuals.
 Greater degree of engagement determines whether employee retention is high or not.

 Inclusive and Safe Workspaces